aerospike/backup-go/cmd/asrestore/readme.md

       --azure-client-secret string          Azure client secret for Azure Active Directory authorization.
       --azure-endpoint string               Azure endpoint.
       --azure-container-name string         Azure container Name.
-      --azure-access-tier string            If is set, tool will try to rehydrate archived files with selected tier.
+      --azure-access-tier string            If is set, tool will try to rehydrate archived files to the specified tier.
-      --azure-rehydrate-poll-duration int   Time in milliseconds, how often files status will be checked on rehydration from archive. (default 60000)
+      --azure-rehydrate-poll-duration int   How often (in milliseconds) a backup client checks object status when restoring an archived object. (default 60000)
 ```

 ## Unsupported flags